cycle4passion/svelte-attach-gsap/README.md

 </div>
 ```

-### Timeline with Ordering
+### Timelines with Ordering

-Timelines in GSAP are allow for more control of animation(s).
-GSAP has no need for ordering because the order of animations is determined by the sequence of method calls.
+Timelines in GSAP are allow for complex control of your animation(s).
+GSAP native has no need for ordering because the order of animations is determined by the sequence of method calls.
 Since we are now moving timeline actions to DOM elements, the DOM order quite likely does not match the desired animation order.
 To address this, `svelte-attach-gsap` introduces an optional `order` parameter in timeline methods.

-In GSAP timelines accept a position parameter which can be a label, absolute time, or relative time.
-For `svelte-attach-gsap` it has been an object `{order?: number, position?: string | number}`.
+In GSAP native timelines accept a position parameter which can be a label, absolute time, or relative time.
+For `svelte-attach-gsap` it has been replaced by an object `{order?: number, position?: string | number}`.
 Note if DOM order happens to matches animation order, you can omit the order parameter.

 ```ts
 <script lang="ts">